Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 #### Operation contexts

 Concurrent access to the same operation context can compromise the crypto service for example if the operation context has a pointer (depending on the compiler and the platform, the pointer assignment may or may not be atomic).
-This violates the functional correctness requirement.
+This violates the functional correctness requirement of the crypto service.
 (Concurrent calls to operations is undefined behaviour, but still should not compromise the CIA of the crypto service.)

-Operations will have a status field protected by a global mutex similarly to key slots.
-On entry, API calls check the state and return an error if it is already ACTIVE.
+If we want to protect against this in the library, operations will need a status field protected by a global mutex similarly to key slots.
+On entry, API calls would check the state and return an error if it is already ACTIVE.
 Otherwise they set it to ACTIVE and restore it to INACTIVE before returning.

+Alternatively, protecting operation contexts can be left as the responsibility of the crypto service.
+The [PSA Crypto API Specification](https://arm-software.github.io/psa-api/crypto/1.1/overview/conventions.html#concurrent-calls) does not require the library to provide any protection in this case.
+A crypto service can easily add its own mutex in its operation structure wrapper (the same structure where it keeps track of which client connection owns that operation object).

 #### Drivers